Be inspired by our 2024 Art Exhibition during the month of May!

 Thank you to every single young person who put in the time and effort to create an amazing artwork and share it with us.
 We are so excited for the upcoming exhibition where we can celebrate these young artists.
 Join our celebration from 1 – 26 May 2024 at Library at the Dock Gallery – 107 Victoria Harbour Promenade, Docklands, 3008 (located on level one inside Library at the Dock).

-Submissions for our 'Everyone is Different' competition are closed.
-More details on our next theme to follow soon!
+Our 'Everyone is Different' competition is closed.
+More details on our next theme to follow soon

 Explore Your Creativity